paulowiz/trans_people_analysys_stack_overflow/README.md

 - yearData (2019,2020 or 2021)
 - mainBranch (Current situation with programming skills)

-I've developed a interesting to answer these questions.
+I've developed an interesting to answer these questions.
 You can play with it here:

 [Tableau Dashboard](https://public.tableau.com/app/profile/paulo.mota3585/viz/TransPeopleonStackOverflowSurvey/Dashboard1?publish=yes)